Excavation, innovation and transformation: decommissioning a legacy platform at DfE

 In one way this shouldn’t have been surprising.
 At the time, dxw was only the latest in a long line of agencies brought in to improve the Academisation service.
 Each had created some form of bespoke solution, none of which quite worked, and none of which integrated well with the others.

-Digging down through these various abandoned legacy items furthermore revealed that all of them had some kind of dependency on an ailing piece of software – basically a Microsoft database product with some custom functionality added – termed the Knowledge and Information Management (KIM) system.
-KIM was the very definition of unmaintainable: long out of Microsoft support, the DfE also no longer had any engineers capable of updating its bespoke functions.
+Digging down through these various abandoned legacy items revealed that all of them had some kind of dependency on an ailing piece of software – basically a Microsoft database product with some custom functionality added – called the Knowledge and Information Management (KIM) system.
+KIM was the very definition of unmaintainable: long out of Microsoft support, DfE also no longer had any engineers capable of updating its bespoke functions.

 On one hand, it was nice to discover that in a way, we only had one problem to solve: replace KIM.
 On the other: as we were to find out, it was a big problem.